aosabook/500lines/functionalDB/chapter.md

     (assoc db :layers (conj (:layers db) new-layer) :top-id next-top-id)))
 ````

 Preparing an entity is done calling the *fix-new-entity* function and its auxiliary functions *next-id*, *next-ts* and *update-creation-ts*.
-These latter two helper functions are responsible for finding the next timestamp of the database, and updating the creation timestamp of the given entity.
-(This timestamp is actually the timestamp of the entity’s attributes.)
+These latter two helper functions are responsible for finding the next timestamp of the database(done by *next-ts* function), and updating the creation timestamp of the given entity.
+Updating the creation timestamp of an entity means going over the attributes of the entity and update their *:ts* field (done by the *update-creation-ts* function).

 ````clojure
 (defn- next-ts [db] (inc (:curr-time db)))